 Litter-picking in Milford

-On a bright autumn morning, our team of 17 MAPG members was out in force clearing litter from the streets of Milford and parts of Laverstock.
+On a perfect spring morning, our team of MAPG members was out in force again clearing litter from the streets of Milford and parts of Laverstock.
 Several rubbish bags were filled and the area is now looking much cleaner.